 “To Wind a Ship – is to change her position, by bringing the stern to lie in the situation of the head; or directly opposite to its former position.”
 [Falconer’s New Universal Dictionary of the Marine, 1815]

-“Winding a ship” was the 19th century term that USS Constitution has come to call “turnaround cruises”.
-According to CDR Tyrone G. Martin’s history, A Most Fortunate Ship, “The turnaround cruise [likely] evolved from very modest beginnings when, in the 1950s, the ship randomly was turned around at her berth to evenly weather her wooden hull.”
+“Winding a ship” was the 19th century term that USS Constitution has come to call “turnaround cruises.”
+According to Commander Tyrone G. Martin‘s in his book A Most Fortunate Ship, “The turnaround cruise [likely] evolved from very modest beginnings when, in the 1950s, the ship randomly was turned around at her berth to evenly weather her wooden hull.”

 Martin’s A Most Fortunate Ship continues the turnaround cruise history:

 “Sometimes [Constitution] was turned once a year, sometimes twice, and sometimes not at all — and never with passengers until…1959.
 The commandant of the First Naval District, Rear Adm.
 Carl F. Espe, was the official host for the hardy few males who came…A note…has been found that recommended, ‘for the record,’ that if guests were to be invited again, a better season of the year be chose for the cruise.”
-[A Most Fortunate Ship, 361-362]
+[361-362]

 The Boston Globe covered that 1959 turnaround cruise, although the paper used the jaunty term “swing-around” for the movement of the stately “Old Ironsides”: